A Beginner's Guide to Wisconsin's Birding Hotspots

 Horicon Marsh

 Top of the list, particularly during migration periods, is this 32,000-acre freshwater cattail marsh, the largest in the nation.
 Divided into a National Wildlife Refuge to the north and a state-managed wildlife area to the south, Horicon Marsh has hosted over 300 species, particularly waterfowl.
-In summer herons come to nest here and bald eagles and pelicans fish the waters.
+In summer, herons come to nest here and bald eagles and pelicans fish the waters.
 Flocks of Canada Geese have numbered over 200,000 during peak migration.
-The visitor centers are great sources of information for the park and surrounding area, and the trail systems, boardwalks, and observation decks in both the Federal and Wisconsin sides are kid-friendly and wildlife-rich.
+The visitor centers are great sources of information for the park and surrounding area, and the trail systems, boardwalks and observation decks in both the Federal and Wisconsin sides are kid-friendly and wildlife-rich.

 The Mississippi River and Wyalusing State Park

 No need to leave the big city to find feathered friends.
 The Schlitz Audubon Nature Center lies along the Lake Michigan shore and offers a variety of family-friendly trails with abundant birdlife.
-Find shore birds near the water, and expect an abundance of woodpeckers, songbirds, and a screech owl if you’re lucky.
-Other similar nature centers in the area include Wehr Center in Franklin and the Retzer Center in Waukesha.
+Find shore birds near the water, and expect an abundance of woodpeckers, songbirds and a screech owl if you’re lucky.
+Other nature centers in the area include Wehr Center in Franklin and the Retzer Center in Waukesha.

 Crex Meadows Wildlife Area

-Governor Knowles State Forest, along the paddling-camping favorite Saint Croix National Scenic Riverway, is a short drive to the west and offers abundant hiking, camping, and paddling.
+Governor Knowles State Forest, along the paddling-camping favorite Saint Croix National Scenic Riverway, is a short drive to the west and offers abundant hiking, camping and paddling.

 Natural beauty abounds in Wisconsin's state parks.
 Find great trails for hiking and wildlife-spotting at these state parks perfect for exploring.